joelbeckum/PatientTracker/README.md

 JDBC: Download latest .jar file from the repository and set as a module dependency in your IDE - https://bitbucket.org/xerial/sqlite-jdbc/downloads/

-To initialize database: Navigate to PatientTracker root folder and enter sqlite3 to run SQLite.
+To initialize database: Navigate to PatientTracker root folder and enter sqlite3 patient_tracker.db to run SQLite and initialize the database.
 Enter each script in the "migrations" folder.

 USAGE INSTRUCTIONS